Advertisement

 Minisforum MS S1 Max Inside Angled 2

 Meanwhile, directly above this slot is one of the mini-PC’s two M.2 slots for SSDs.
-The default configuration ships with this slot empty, but there is a PCIe 4.0 x4 connection available there for further upgrades.
+The default configuration ships with this slot empty, as owing to a lack of PCIe lanes coming from the SoC, this is a relatively paltry PCIe 4.0 x1 slot.
+The single lane still leaves it as a decent place to chuck some additional storage, but it’s not a good slot for high performance storage.

-Otherwise, the primary M.2 slot is found towards the other end of the PC.
+Otherwise, the primary M.2 slot is found towards the other end of the PC, and offers full PCIe 4.0 x4 connectivity.
 Our sample shipped with a 2TB SSD made by Kingston, whose use of QLC makes it one of the only areas where we can knock the otherwise high-end M1-S1 Max.

 Minisforum MS S1 Max PCIe Gen4 1